 The relationship between grandparents and grandchildren can be a very special bond.
 However, in Alberta, grandparents do not automatically have the legal right to access their grandchildren.
 Typically, this relationship is facilitated and fostered between parents and grandparents.

 In many families, grandparents may also be relied on for childcare or may even live with the parents and grandchildren.
-However, in situations where there is a relationship breakdown such as a divorce, a grandparent’s access to their grandchildren may be revoked or reduced significantly if the parents are no longer able to agree on parenting matters and facilitate the grandparent-grandchild relationship.
+However, in situations where there is a relationship breakdown, such as a divorce, a grandparent’s access to their grandchildren may be revoked or reduced significantly if the parents are no longer able to agree on parenting matters and facilitate the grandparent-grandchild relationship.

 Applying for a Contact Order in Alberta

-Alberta Based Court of Queen’s Bench Decision Regarding Grandparent Access
+Alberta-Based Court of Queen’s Bench Decision Regarding Grandparent Access

-In this situation, the mother and child lived with the grandmother from when the child was born in September 2019 until July 2020 when the mother and child moved out of the grandmother’s home.
-The grandmother claimed that she did not have any contact with the child from November 21, 2020 until this matter was heard in the spring of 2021.
-The mother claims that when living together, she never trusted the grandmother around herself or the child and this was the reason for them moving out of the shared home.
+In this situation, the mother and child lived with the grandmother from when the child was born in September 2019 until July 2020, when the mother and child moved out of the grandmother’s home.
+The grandmother claimed that she had no contact with the child from November 21, 2020, until this matter was heard in the spring of 2021.
+The mother claims that when living together, she never trusted the grandmother around herself or the child, and this was the reason for them moving out of the shared home.

 Grandparent Access Denied by Alberta Justice

-In this hearing, the Justice denied the grandmother’s request to seek a Contact Order as they were unable to find a significant relationship between the grandmother and child as defined in the Divorce Act, Canada.
-The Justice noted that this lack of significant relationship was not a comment on the grandmothers’ efforts in this situation, but rather, the evidence and the position provided by the grandmother did not meet the specific requirements of the legislation.
+In this hearing, the Justice denied the grandmother’s request to seek a Contact Order as they could not find a significant relationship between the grandmother and child as defined in the Divorce Act, Canada.
+The Justice noted that this lack of significant relationship was not a comment on the grandmother’s efforts in this situation.
+Rather, the evidence and the position provided by the grandmother did not meet the specific requirements of the legislation.